bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

 This adds a legend with the entry "Objects" to your plot.

-Use the properties of the :class:`~bokeh.models.annotations.Legend` object to customize the legend.
+Use the properties of the |Legend|object to customize the legend.
 For example:

 .. literalinclude:: examples/first_steps_3_legend.py
    :language: python